gregghenry/gravity-forms-sass/README.md

 # Gravity Forms Sass

+This is a fork of the great Gravity Forms Sass styling by Ryan Olson.
+[See details here](https://github.com/thatryan/gravity-forms-sass)

 I love the Gravity Forms plugin for WordPress, but never cared for the excessive stylesheets and complicated selectors it introduced.
 This project aims to offer styling for GForms using Sass and minimal selectors.